IHE/ITI.MHD/input/pagecontent/testplan.md

-## Unit Test Proceduren (Conformance Testing)
+## Unit Test Procedure (Conformance Testing)

-Unit Tests in this context is where a SUT is tested against a simulator or validator.
+Unit Tests in this context is where a SUT is tested against a simulator or validator tool.
 A simulator is a implementation of an actor that is designed specifically to test the opposite pair actor.
 The simulator might be a reference implementation or may be a specially designed test-bench.
 Where a reference implementation is used the negative tests are harder to simulate.
 A validator is a implementation that can check conformance.
 A validator may be a simulator, but may also be a standalone tool used to validate only a message encoding.
 Some reference implementations may be able to validate to a StructureDefinition profile, but often these do not include sufficient constraints given the overall actor conformance criteria.

-### Available Test Tools
+### Available Tools for MHD testing

 #### FHIR Toolkit (aka "Asbestos")
 * Provider: NIST (US National Institute of Standards and Technology)
 * FHIR Toolkit online: https://tools.iheusa.org:9743/home
 * Tool distribution: https://github.com/usnistgov/asbestos/releases/
+* * Release 2.x.x is compatible with MHD version 3.x.
 * Documentation (installation):  https://github.com/usnistgov/asbestos/wiki/xInstallation-Guide-v2.x.x
 * Tool support: http://groups.google.com/group/ihe-mhd-implementors
 * Actors (options) tested:  Document Source (minimal metadata), Document Source (comprehensive metadata), Document Source (minimal metadata), Document Source (comprehensive metadata)
-* Other notes:
+* Other notes:  Features may be added to FHIR Toolkit in subsequent releases.
+Check release notes in the tool distribution link above

 #### Gazelle External Validation Service (aka "EVS Client"):
 * Provider:  INRIA (Rennes, France), KEREVAL (https://www.kereval.com/), and Mallinckrodt Institute of Radiology (Saint Louis, USA)